NadaHjiouaj/Elevvo-machine-learning-tasks/Task 3 Forest Cover Type Classification/README.md

 ## Project Structure
 - `Forest_Cover_Type_Classification.ipynb`: Main notebook containing all the code
-- `covtype.data.gz`: Dataset downloaded from UCI
+- `covtype.csv`: Dataset downloaded from UCI

 ## How to Run
 1. Download the notebook and the dataset.